Academic Achievement Center (AAC)

 - Academic Writing

 - Mathematics for Liberal Arts, College Algebra, Statistics

 - Japanese Language Course

 AAC tutees can receive individual sessions of up to 60 minutes.
 Students can also use the abundant learning materials available in the LDIC for both tutoring sessions and independent study.
 Several times a semester, AAC tutors will also hold weekend “boot camps” that provide intensive peer tutoring in areas of high demand.

 Hours of Availability

 Undergraduate students interested in using the AAC should consult the ALAC ATOMS page for specific hours of operation.
-The center is closed on Sundays and national holidays, as well as during August, winter break and spring break.
+The center is closed on Saturdays and national holidays, as well as during August, winter break and spring break.

 ALAC Tel. +81-(0)18-886-5815